 Phase IV clinical trials

 Frequently, if not always, the pharmaceutical companies will sponsor an additional phase of clinical trials.
-Called the Phase IV trial, these studies are done after the drug or treatment has been marketed (that is, gained regulatory approval) to gather information on the drug’s effect in various populations and any side effects associated with long-term use.
+Called the Phase IV trial or post marketing studies, these are done after the drug or treatment has been marketed (that is, gained regulatory approval) to gather information on the drug’s effect in various populations and any side effects associated with long-term use.

 These studies are done scientifically, usually in much larger clinical trials, and can uncover new safety issues, can be used to determine the drugs interactions with other drugs, or can be tested in other patient groups, such as pediatrics or pregnant patients.